skistz/predix-ui.github.io/_pages/develop/frameworks/vue.md

 You’ve probably heard that our components are built with Polymer, Google’s library that helps make it easy to create web components and wire up styling, data-binding, and other convenient features.
 That’s true, and we’re big fans of using Polymer to build components.
 But if you’re developing an app using our components, you don’t need to worry very much about Polymer or learn how to build with it.

 Polymer can be used as a framework, like Vue or Angular, but that’s optional.
-You can of our components as interactive HTML tags configured via. attributes and properties that fire off rich events when they’re interacted with by users.
-You don’t have to build your app using Polymer as a framework .
+You can use our components as interactive HTML tags configured via attributes and properties that fire off rich events when they’re interacted with by users.
+You don’t have to build your app using Polymer as a framework.
 You can make the technical decisions that are right for your team and product.

 # Use our components in Vue